State of Illinois

 Your Right to Appeal and Receive a Fair Hearing

-This brochure explains the Illinois Department of Human Services' appeal and hearing process for clients receiving public assistance.
-If you have any questions about what you read or want more information, go to your local DHS office.
-A DHS representative will help you with your questions.
+This brochure explains the Illinois Department of Human Services' appeal and hearing process for clients receiving cash, SNAP?or medical assistance.
+If you have any questions about what you read or want more information, go to your local IDHS office.
+A IDHS representative will help you with your questions.

 How will I know if my application is approved or denied?